syncfusion-content/xamarin-docs/Xamarin/SfCalendar/BlackoutDates.md

 ## Min and Max Dates

-Visible dates can be restricted between certain range of dates using `MinDate` and `MaxDate` properties available in calendar control.
+Visible dates can be restricted between certain range of dates using `MinDate` and `MaxDate` properties available in SfCalendar control.
 It is applicable in all the calendar views.

 The inline feature in month view will work only within the min max date range.

 Beyond the min max date range, following restrictions will be applied.

-* Date navigations features of move to date will be restricted.
+* Date navigation features of move to date will be restricted.

 * Cannot swipe the control using touch gesture.